-Rodriguez then asked his friend, Carmelina Brockmann, a Marvin (Union County) resident who had spearheaded an earlier effort for a Union County charter that had failed to apply, and she agreed to serve.
+Rodriguez then asked his friend, Carmelina Brockmann, a Union County resident who had been involved in an earlier effort for a Union County charter that had failed to apply, and she agreed to serve.
 Goodall then knew of Jim Stegall's (of Monroe) long time interest in a Monroe charter that would serve the at-risk students and invited him to be on the board.
-Needing another Anson member Goodall had discussed charters for years with Melissa Davis of Wadesboro who is a Quality Assurance Coordinator for the NCDPI's Virtual Public School (NCVPS) and she enthusiastically agreed.
+Needing another Anson member Goodall had discussed charters for years with Melissa Davis of Wadesboro, who is a Quality Assurance Coordinator for the NCDPI's Virtual Public School (NCVPS) and she enthusiastically agreed.